typestack/class-sanitizer/README.md

 1. First create a file, lets say `LetterReplacer.ts`, and create there a new class:

     ```typescript
-    import {SanitizerInterface} from "class-sanitizer/SanitizerInterface";
-    import {SanitizerConstraint} from "class-sanitizer/decorators";
+    import {SanitizerInterface, SanitizerConstraint} from "class-sanitizer";

     @SanitizerConstraint()
     export class LetterReplacer implements SanitizerInterface {